sushanthakumalla1-design/practice/README.md

-# This is how i practiced using git and github
+# Using Git and Github